rahulk-99/Perception_Final_Project/README.md

 This project implements real-time visual perception and intelligent navigation on TurtleBot4 using only camera-based sensing.
 It combines ArUco marker-based navigation, projective geometry for horizon and vanishing point estimation, and optical flow-based obstacle detection.

+⬇️ Click below to watch the competition video showcasing the TurtleBot4 in action!
 [![Project Demo](https://img.youtube.com/vi/jdZmPtGPZxo/0.jpg)](https://youtu.be/jdZmPtGPZxo)